aCatWithSchizophrenia/SRCNotifications/ReadMe.md

   4. run the code
   5. go to the channel you want the bot to post in and use !setchannel

+To see all the available commands use: !help

 Made by Lasse Pfannenschmidt

 for questions add: __**acatwithschizophrenia**__ on discord